rchillard/rchillard.com/src/pages/2019/01/07-whats-a-shortstack-developer.md

 # Two Pancakes Short
 If you made it this far, many sugary blessings on you!
 Obviously, this post is a bit satirical, but I am serious that I think all of us would do better by eating a smaller stack of pancakes, whether that be on our breakfast plates or in our technology obsessed minds.

-I adhere to and follow the shortstack philosophy and approach.
+I adhere to the shortstack philosophy and follow its approach.
+That means I:
+- Embrace a carefree, fun philosophy when coding
+- Take practical approaches to learning new technology
+- Know and am comfortable with always being two pancakes short of a fullstack!

 I’m a shortstacker for life!